Santorini

 The experiences that justify the trip

-Beyond sunsets, Santorini delivers experiences beyond the classic beach remit.
-The Fira to Oia hike (10 km, 3-4 hours) skirts the caldera on a paved path.
-Start early to dodge the heat, arrive in Oia for lunch.
-Hotels can arrange return transfers.
+Beyond sunsets, Santorini offers experiences that step outside the classic beach remit.
+The Fira to Oia hike (10 km, 3-4 hours) follows the caldera along a paved path.
+Start early morning to avoid the heat, arrive in Oia for lunch.
+Hotels can arrange return transfer.

 Santorini's wine estates merit half a day.
-Santo Wines (Pyrgos) and Venetsanos Winery (Megalochori) offer tastings with sea views.
-Vines in kouloura (low basket shape) shield grapes from the wind.
-Assyrtiko, volcanic white grape, yields mineral, salty wines.
-Vinsanto, amber dessert wine, drinks chilled at meal's end.
+Santo Wines (Pyrgos) and Venetsanos Winery (Megalochori) offer tastings facing the sea.
+Vines in kouloura (low basket on the ground) protect the grapes from the wind.
+Assyrtiko, volcanic white grape variety, yields mineral, salty wines.
+Vinsanto, amber dessert wine, is drunk chilled at meal's end.

 The red beach (Red Beach) near Akrotiri draws crowds for its ochre sand and scoria cliffs.
-Tricky access (10-minute rocky path), but the sight is worth it.
-For comfier sands, Perissa (black sand, loungers, tavernas) is the best bet.
-Water stays cool even in August (22-24 °C).
+Tricky access (10-minute walk on a rocky path), but the spectacle is worth it.
+For a more comfortable beach, Perissa (black sand, sunbeds, tavernas) remains the best option.
+The water stays cool even in August (22-24 °C).

-The Akrotiri archaeological site, dubbed the "Pompeii of the Aegean", preserves a Minoan city swallowed by the eruption.
-Guided tour recommended (1h30, 12 €).
-Frescoes found here are at Fira's archaeological museum.
+The Akrotiri archaeological site, nicknamed the "Pompeii of the Aegean", preserves remnants of a Minoan city engulfed by the eruption.
+Guided visit recommended (1h30, 12 €).
+The frescoes found here are displayed in Fira's archaeological museum.

-Finally, a sunset catamaran outing reveals Santorini from the caldera.
-Several outfits run 5-hour trips with swims, onboard dinner and lit-up Oia views (120-150 € per person).
-Hotels can book private charters (from 800 € for 6 people).
+Finally, a sunset catamaran outing allows us to see Santorini from the caldera.
+Several companies offer 5-hour excursions with swimming, onboard dinner and view of lit-up Oia (120-150 € per person).
+Hotels can book private outings (from 800 € for 6 people).

 Budget: what a palace stay in Santorini really costs